ajblatnik/sm_ring_assembly_mrna/README.md

 Custom R scripts used to describe the RNAs identfiied with Sm-sites -> insilico.R

+b) to identify 5'ss and branchpoint sequences in supplied transcriptomes use find_5ss_bpt.py

+c) to create a Simplified Annotation File containing intron coordinates for counting intronic reads only -> intron_saf.R

-b) to process raw sequencing files from publication, use sm_rip_seq_processing.sh
+d) to process raw sequencing files from publication, use sm_rip_seq_processing.sh

 To visualize processing of reads -> multiqc_report_human.html, multiqc_report_mouse.html

 To combine featureCounts outputs into a single table -> make_master.py

-To obtain Wald test comparisons of featureCounts outputs -> deseq2_analysis.R
+To obtain Wald test comparisons of featureCounts outputs -> deseq2_analysis.R (for SmB and Y12 comparison, built into DESeq_Y12_SmB.R)

-c) characterize Deseq2 generated Wald test comparisons:
+e) characterize Deseq2 generated Wald test comparisons:

 For Sm-RIP vs polyA-RNA -> sm_rip_vs_polyarna.R

 For ATP vs no ATP -> atp_vs_noatp.R

+For analysis of 5'ss, bpt, and intron -> 5ss_bpt_intron.R

+For comparisons of Y12 and SmB RIP-seq -> Y12_SmB_enriched.R

+For processing ATP vs no ATP in higher stringency washing conditions -> stringent_Y12_ATP.R

 For identifying candidate mRNAs to test Sm-ring assembly directly -> candidates.R